 Established in 1835

 The Hembree Farm, circa.
-1835, is an ongoing project for our Society.
-We are working to preserve a portion of the original Hembree farmstead, one of the oldest in north Fulton County.
+1835, is one of the oldest in north Fulton County.
 Amariah Hembree and his son, Elihu Hembree, were pioneer settlers in the 1830s on land once occupied by Cherokee farmers.
 The Hembrees grew cotton for the old Roswell Manufacturing Company, and, along with other early settlers, organized the Lebanon Baptist Church at their farmhouse in 1835.

 Established in early 1980s